emtneutrino/races/README.md

 SAMPLE TRACKS
 -------------
 If permission to edit tracks and register races is given or is not required, the sample tracks will be available for you to load.
 There are six sample tracks:  '00', '01', '02', '03', '04' and '05' saved in the public tracks list.
-You can load sample track '00' by typing **`/races loadPublic 00`**.
+You can load sample track '00' by typing **`/races load pub 00`**.
 To use the loaded track in a race, you need to register the race by typing **`/races register`**.
 Go to the registration waypoint of the race indicated by a purple circled star blip on the waypoint map and a purple cylinder checkpoint in the world.
 When prompted to join, type 'E' or press right DPAD to join.
 Wait for other people to join if you want, then type **`/races start`**.

 There are backups of the sample tracks in the **`sampletracks/`** folder with the extension '.json'.
 Track '00' is backed up as **`sampletracks/00.json`**.
 If any of the sample tracks were deleted from the public list of tracks, you can restore them.
 Copy the deleted track from the **`sampletracks/`** folder to the **`resources/races/`** folder.
 In the server console, type **`races import 00`** to import track '00' back into the public tracks list.

 QUICK GUIDE FOR RACE CREATORS
 -----------------------------
 If permission to edit tracks and register races is given or is not required, all the following **`/races`** commands are permitted.
 Type **`/races edit`** until you see the message **`Editing started`**.
 Add at least 2 waypoints on the waypoint map or in the world by pressing 'Enter' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a DualShock controller.
 Type **`/races edit`** again until you see the message **`Editing stopped`**.
-Save the track if you want by typing **`/races save mytrack`**.
+Save the track if you want by typing **`/races save pvt mytrack`**.
 Register your race by typing **`/races register`**.
 At the starting waypoint of the track, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 This is the registration waypoint which all players will see.
 Players who want to join, maybe including yourself, need to have enough funds to pay for the buy-in and move towards the registration waypoint until prompted to join.
 Once prompted to join, type 'E' or press right DPAD to join.
 Once other people have joined, you can start the race by typing **`/races start`**.

 QUICK GUIDE FOR RACING
 ----------------------